ananthu-aniraj/geo-rag/geo_rag_pipeline_docs.md

 As the dataset grows (e.g., from 3.3M to 5.5M+ images), determining the optimal cluster count $k$ is essential.
 Standard random cross-validation fails due to **spatial autocorrelation** (spatial data leakage).

-The `validate_cluster_count.py` script implements **Spatial Block Hold-Out validation** using the GPU (FAISS) to systematically find the optimal $k$.
+The `validate_cluster_count.py` script implements **Spatial Block Hold-Out validation** using the GPU (FAISS [Johnson et al., 2019]) to systematically find the optimal $k$.

 ### 🔬 Methodology: Spatial Block Hold-Out

 #### 1. Spatial Autocorrelation & The Generalization Gap
-In spatial datasets, adjacent data points are highly correlated due to **Tobler's First Law of Geography**: *"Everything is related to everything else, but near things are more related than distant things."*
+In spatial datasets, adjacent data points are highly correlated due to **Tobler's First Law of Geography** [Tobler, 1970]: *"Everything is related to everything else, but near things are more related than distant things."*

 If we partition the training and validation sets randomly, nearby images (e.g., sequential streetscapes or photos of the same landmark) will appear in both sets.
 This causes **spatial data leakage**, artificially deflating the validation loss and hiding overfitting.